 The sacrifice of Thanksgiving (Luke 17:11-19, Deuteronomy 8:1-10, 1 Timothy 2:1-4)Vicar Jesse Schlie, November 23, 2017

-Part of the Feasts and Festivals series, preached at a Special event service
+Part of the Other series, preached at a Special event service

 |« Wednesday of the 2nd Last Week of the Church Year||None||The end is here, even as the end is coming »|